Home|Subscribe|Contact Us|Français|Looking glass as a search button

 Picture of Doctor Denna M. Benn

 Dr. Denna M. Benn received her Doctor of Veterinary Medicine from the Ontario Veterinary College, and her Diploma in Small Animal Medicine and her Masters of Science degree at the University of Guelph.
-Dr. Benn's career has focused on the use of animals in research and teaching, serving as the clinical veterinarian and Director of Animal Care Services at the University of Guelph for over 31 years.
-She currently works as the Chief Veterinary Inspector of the Animals for Research Act in the Ontario Ministry of Agriculture, Food and Rural Affairs.
+Dr. Benn's career has focused on the use of animals in research and teaching, serving as the clinical veterinarian and director of Animal Care Services at the University of Guelph for over 31 years.
+She currently works as the chief veterinary inspector of the Animals for Research Act in the Ontario Ministry of Agriculture, Food and Agribusiness and Ministry of Rural Affairs.

 Dr. Benn has been involved in a number of professional and community-based organizations, including: the Canadian Association for Laboratory Animal Science; the Canadian Association for Laboratory Animal Medicine; the Association for Assessment and Accreditation for Laboratory Animal Care (currently an ad hoc consultant); the International Council for Laboratory Animal Science; and the Guelph Humane Society.